Direct electrical modulation of surface response in a single plasmonic nanoresonator: Results and discussion

-\end{linenomath} which is independent of the shape of the induced electron density $p(\xi_\perp)$, with the resulting perturbation depending only on the amount of the induced charge $\Delta d_\parallel(\textbf{r}_\mathrm{s},V)\propto C_\mathrm{s}(\textbf{r}_\mathrm{s})V$.
-Here, the surface position dependency $\mathbf{r}_\mathrm{s}$ has been reintroduced through the surface capacitance $C_\mathrm{s}(\textbf{r}_\mathrm{s})$, arising from the uneven distribution of induced static charges.
-In this simple case when only the plasma frequency depends on the position (see Eq.\,\eqref{eq:local_permittivity}), one can show that the perturbed $d_\parallel$ parameter directly leads to a perturbed surface conductivity $\Delta \sigma_\mathrm{s}\propto \Delta d_\parallel$, the same result as provided by the classical model of Bohren and Hunt (for a detailed discussion see Supplementary Section\,1.6).
-Remarkably, the phenomenological classical model can be derived as an approximation to our more general approach.
-In addition to the perturbation of the surface conductivity resulting from the bulk electrons, other, non-classical effects, such as conduction via surface-states, can also impact the $d_{\parallel}$ perturbation coefficient\,\cite{mortensen2021mesoscopic,echarri2021optical}.
-This is especially relevant since our resonators are fabricated from single crystalline gold microplatelets with Au(111) top and bottom surfaces \,\cite{yan2015topological,dreher2023focused}.
+where the surface position dependency $\mathbf{r}_\mathrm{s}$ has been reintroduced through the surface capacitance $C_\text{s}(\textbf{r}_\text{s})$, arising from the uneven distribution of static charges.
+One can show that the perturbed $d_\parallel$ parameter directly leads to a perturbed surface conductivity $\Delta \sigma_\text{s}\propto \Delta d_\parallel$, the same result as provided by the classical model of Bohren and Hunt (for a detailed discussion see Supplementary Section\,1.6).
+In addition to the perturbation of the surface conductivity resulting from the bulk electrons, other, non-classical effects, such as conduction through surface-states, can also impact the $d_{\parallel}$ perturbation coefficient\,\cite{mortensen2021mesoscopic,echarri2021optical}, especially since our resonators are fabricated from single crystalline gold microplatelets with Au(111) top and bottom surfaces \cite{yan2015topological,dreher2023focused}.